HikingHacker/SystemVerilogTools/README.md

 # Overview
-Accelerates the development of SystemVerilog modules by automating the testbench, runlab and wave file development workflow.
-This script was developed with the Unversity of Washington curriculum in mind but can be used for most SystemVerilog files.
+These scripts accelerate the development of SystemVerilog modules by automating a majority of the testbench, runlab and wave file development workflow.
+This script was developed with the Unversity of Washington curriculum (DE1_SoC FPGA Board & ModelSim) in mind but is compatible with any SystemVerilog files that follow the guidelines.

 # Guidelines
-1. These scripts make strict* assumptions about syntac of module declartions and their file structure.
+1. These scripts make strict* assumptions about syntax of module declartions and their file structure.
 Currently, they have a strict 1 module per file requirement.
 Each MODULE_NAME module must exist in a file called MODULE_NAME.sv for correct testbench and .do file creation.
-Testbenches must be named MODULE_NAME_testbench() for correct detection and runlab creation.
+All manual created testbenches must be named MODULE_NAME_testbench() for correct detection and runlab creation.

 ```verilog
   // Suggested Syntax for module and port declartion: